Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Surface Brightness

+Figure~\ref{fig:fibkobsunf} shows the best-fit unfolded models (data and models deconvolved with the detector's response) with individual model components and spectral data overlaid for both the off-center group and background observations, divided into each type of CCD.
+These models' best-fit parameters and normalizations are given in Tables~\ref{tab:bkgdpar} and~\ref{tab:grouppar}, in which NXB and SWCX emission-line parameters and normalizations are left out for compactness.

+One issue of critical importance is that when generating ARF files of extended sources, the usual assumption for \verb+xissimarfgen+ is that the emission originates from a 20$^\prime$-radius circle, so the emitting area is 20$^2\pi$ arcmin$^2$.
+Any normalizations generated from the fit analysis are using this area.
+Typically one desires the normalization to represent the extracted observation area instead.
+To do this, the output normalization should be multiplied by the SOURCE\_RATIO\_REG factor found in the header of the ARF file, which is simply the ratio of observation area (with extraction regions removed) to 400$\pi$.
+This must be considered for all analyses utilizing these normalizations or fluxes derived from them (E. Miller, private communication); see \citet{ishi07} for details.

-Also included in Table~\ref{tab:grouppar} are the systematic uncertainties ($\sigma_{syst}$) introduced from the background model for the group \emph{apec} temperature and normalization.
-While the $\sigma_{syst}$ in the group temperature is overall negligible compared to statistical, the $\sigma_{syst}$ in the normalization is more significant.
-Furthermore, we changed the fixed abundance from $Z = 0.2 Z_{\odot}$ to $Z = 0.33 Z_{\odot}$ solely in the chosen group models and re-fit.
-The change in group temperature between models with these abundances is small, $\Delta kT = 0.01$ keV for all three group observations.
-However, the relative change in group normalization between models is larger, $\Delta norm/norm$ = 0.30, 0.30 and 0.23 for NGC 3402, NGC 5129 1\textsuperscript{st} and NGC 5129 2\textsuperscript{nd}, respectively.
-Ultimately, we chose to perform all subsequent analyses and computations solely considering statistical uncertainties.
-In addition, we averaged the uncertainties in group normalization shown in Table~\ref{tab:grouppar}, when performing ensuing calculations.
-Since we have successfully isolated different components in the target spectra through spectral modeling, this allows us to better detect the group emission compared to the direct subtraction method.
-We detected the group emission at 13.4$\sigma$, 4.4$\sigma$, and 2.8$\sigma$ for NGC~3402, NGC~5129 1\textsuperscript{st}, and NGC~5129 2\textsuperscript{nd}, respectively, and we use these constraints on the group emission from the spectral modeling in the subsequent analysis.
+Also included in Table~\ref{tab:grouppar} are systematic uncertainties ($\sigma_{syst}$) in the group \emph{apec} temperature and normalization introduced from the eight variations in background parameters.
+While the $\sigma_{syst}$ in the group temperature is approximately half (or less) that of statistical, the $\sigma_{syst}$ in normalization is more significant.
+Furthermore, we changed the fixed abundance from $Z = 0.2 Z_{\odot}$ to $Z = 0.33 Z_{\odot}$ solely in the chosen models and refit.
+The change in group temperature between models with these abundances is small, $\Delta k_BT = 0.003$ keV for NGC 3402 and $\Delta k_BT = 0.019$ keV for NGC 5129.
+However, the relative change in group normalization between them is larger, $\Delta$norm/norm = 0.32 and 0.31 for NGC 3402 and NGC 5129, respectively.

+Ultimately, we chose to perform all subsequent analysis and computations purely considering statistical uncertainties.
+In addition, the uncertainties in group temperature and normalization shown in Table~\ref{tab:grouppar} were averaged when performing ensuing calculations.
+Since different components in the target spectra have been effectively isolated through spectral modeling, this allowed for more success in detecting the group emission compared to the direct subtraction method.
+Specifically, the group emission was detected at 4.3$\sigma$ and 2.7$\sigma$ for NGC~3402 and NGC~5129, respectively.
+We use these constraints on the group emission from the spectral modeling in our subsequent analysis.